YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 - Test Name: 2A.
 Data Format Validation
 - Location: /Automated Tests

-### Manual Test 3: Verify Correct HTTP Status Code for Invalid Request
+### Test 3: Verify Correct HTTP Status Code for Invalid Request
 #### Purpose
 To ensure that the API returns the correct HTTP status code for an invalid request.
 #### Steps: